 Bar Costa: Anything from a caffe or a spritz is available in this old school bar with a view of the harbour.

-Bar Il Pontile: Spritz is at EUR7 but the view of the sea is amazing and everything is worth if you are on a vacation.
+Bar Il Pontile: Spritz is at a steep €7 but the view of the sea is priceless especially if you’re on a vacation.

 How to Reach Lerici: